 Yackee will begin her directorship in late June, replacing Professor Don Moynihan, who is joining Georgetown University’s McCourt School of Public Policy this summer.
 Moynihan has served as director since 2016.

-“The willingness of outstanding scholars and teachers to also step up and serve in key leadership roles is a core strength of the La Follette School,” said Professor Maria Cancian, who led the selection process for Associate Professor Mark Copelovitch.
+“The willingness of outstanding scholars and teachers to also step up and serve in key leadership roles is a core strength of the La Follette School,” said Professor Maria Cancian, who led the selection process with Associate Professor Mark Copelovitch.
 “We are very fortunate that Susan will serve as director, a role in which she has previously served with such distinction.”

 Moynihan added: “The La Follette School is fortunate to be able to call on such an experienced and accomplished scholar.”